kzurawel/famicomparty/content/book/10-spritegraphics/index.md

 and open it in NES Lightbox ("Tilesets" &rarr; "Open CHR..." &rarr; select graphics.chr).

-To edit or create tiles, click on the space in the pattern table display for the tile you wish to alter, then click the "Edit" button.
+To edit or create tiles, click on the space in the pattern table display for the tile you wish to alter, then click the "CHR editor" button.
 This will open a separate tile-editing window.

-{% figure(img="neslightbox-editor.png") %}
+{% figure(img="nexxt-editor.png") %}
-NES Lightbox's "Edit Tile" window.
+NEXXT's "CHR Editor" window.
 {% end %}

-To edit a tile (or create new tiles!), select a palette index from the four colors below the tile, then click pixels in the Edit Tile window to set them to that palette index.{% sidenote(id="changing-palettes")
+To edit a tile (or create new tiles!), select a palette index from the Palettes area, then click pixels in the CHR Editor window to set them to that palette index.{% sidenote(id="changing-palettes")
 %}
 Note that clicking on different palettes in the main window changes all displayed colors to the colors from that palette.
 This is extremely useful for testing out what your tiles will look like in the palettes used by your game.
-{% end %} The "Grid" button will turn on a dotted-line grid that makes it easier to see where each individual pixel of the tile is.
-The rotate and flip buttons allow you to easily make large-scale edits.
+{% end %} The rotate and flip
+buttons, among others, allow you to easily make large-scale edits.
-Once you have created a set of tiles to work with, save your work by choosing "Tileset" &rarr; "Save CHR As...".
+Once you have created a set of tiles to work with, save your work by choosing "File" &rarr; "Patterns (.chr)" &rarr; "Save 8K (both tables)...".

 ## Displaying Sprites In Your Game